The history of lean may stretch back more than a century, but it’s as relevant today (and will be tomorrow) as it was when first conceived.

 Digital technologies have already fundamentally reshaped how we communicate, socialise, shop and entertain ourselves.
 Next in line is how we make things, and the winners will be those that embrace the opportunities and place themselves at the forefront of this new industrial wave.

-Software implementation fears shouldn’t be what holds you back from moving forward with Lean.
 For further reading, The Access Group and The Manufacturer have created a resource hub on Lean to assist manufacturers looking to take proactive technological steps.

 *All figures taken from the Annual Manufacturing Report 2019, researched and produced by The Manufacturer.